All India Institute of Medical Sciences, New Delhi, India, Ph.D., 1998

 Since 2000, Founder and In-charge, Bioinformatics facility at the ICGEB, New Delhi, India

 1998, DST fellow, All India Institute of Medical Sciences, New Delhi, India

-Coordinator, WHO funded ICGEB Regional Bioinformatics Training Centre for Tropical Disease Researchers.
-The Centre has organized several International Bioinformatics Workshops.
+The group has organized several International Bioinformatics Workshops.

-International Bioinformatics workshops including those organized by WHO, NAS (USA), and regional universities.
+International Bioinformatics workshops, including those funded/organized by WHO, NAS (USA), and regional universities.

 Zeeshan M., Kaur I., Joy J., Saini E., Paul G., Kaushik A., Dabral S., Mohmmed A., Gupta D., Malhotra P. 2017.
 Proteomic Identification and Analysis of Arginine-Methylated Proteins of Plasmodium falciparum at Asexual Blood Stages.
 J Proteome Res.
 Jan 3. doi: 10.1021/acs.jproteome.5b01052